-Real estate farming is a marketing strategy where you niche down on one area or demographic and focus all your marketing efforts to attract real estate leads over time.
-When you apply online techniques to do geographic and demographic farming, we call it digital real estate farming.
+Real estate farming is a marketing and lead generation strategy where you niche down on one area or demographic and focus all your marketing efforts to attract real estate leads over time1

 Curaytor generated 2,127 seller leads from Facebook last month.
 Want success like that?
 Let's connect.

 What are the benefits of real estate farming?

 There are many benefits of real estate farming, but the three main ones are:

 - You become the real estate expert in your local neighborhoods.